baileyl91/MS2_Pontypridd_Walking_Society/README.md

 - [Unsplash](https://unsplash.com/)
     * This website was used to get stock free images for the project.

+**Google Map API Key**

+To enable to use the Google Map Api, we need to create our own keys.

+1. Create a Google Account
+2. Go to Credential Page
+3. Click Create credentials
+4. Click API key
+5. It displays your newly created API key.

 ## Development

 I have found the development of this project quite difficult as I had struggled with getting my head around some of the concepts of javaScript.